 Like most clichés, the image of the starving artist holds some truth.
 Many artists have trouble earning a living wage solely based on their work and may only be able to pursue their art as a hobby.
 Those with art degrees may be able to find related careers as art critics or educators.
 These positions allow them to use their skills while earning a more dependable income.
-The U.S. Bureau of Labor Statistics reported that fine artists, including painters, sculptors and illustrators, could expect an 4% growth in employment from 2012-2022, which was lower than average.
+The U.S. Bureau of Labor Statistics reported that fine artists, including painters, sculptors and illustrators, could expect a minimal or no change in employment growth through 2028.

 Artistic careers don't necessarily require any special education.
 There are great artists who never finished high school.
 However, abstract artists can benefit from the professional mentoring and assistance in creating a portfolio found through formal education programs.

 Associate's, bachelor's and master's degree programs in fine arts and art history are available to budding artists; these can provide them opportunities to master techniques and styles, as well as develop their own creative voices.
 In these programs, students may explore art, art criticism, mixed media and color theory.
 Additionally, they may review the work of early abstract artists, such as Mondrian, Kandinsky and Malevish, as well as more contemporary figures.

 A career as an abstract artist does not require formal education, although a degree program in fine arts typically helps an artist to develop their skills, technique, and understanding of the field.
 Job growth in this sector is slower than average for the next ten years, and some artists also teach to supplement their income.